 Usage limits and traffic management

-Another restriction to watch out for is a traffic management policy.
-Most of the time, this will not be a problem as it's most often used to slow down file sharing, but some ISPs can apply it in other ways.
+All of the deals listed on Broadband Genie offer unlimited data.
+But watch out for a traffic management policy.
+Most of the time, this isn’t a problem for the average user as it's often used to slow down file sharing, but some providers can apply it in other ways.

 Check the terms and conditions before signing up to ensure the traffic management policy is not going to interfere.
-And for further help read our guide to traffic management.
+For further help, read our guide to traffic management.

 Sharing the connection